 Not only has your customer missed out on free shipping, they’ve been charged double your standard shipping rate.

 If a customer increases their order – let’s say they buy two (2) $60.00 products from General (for a sub-total of $120.00), plus the $20.00 product from clothing, they’ll still be charged $15.00 for shipping at checkout.
 That’s because only the products from General meet the free shipping threshold.
 In order for the customer to get free shipping for the entire order, they must order at least $75.00 worth of products from each profile.

 You Don’t Need Multiple Profiles

-Because of the way that Shipping Profiles are configured, there is no workaround for Intuitive Shipping and no way to avoid the risk of calculation errors except to remove your additional Profiles.
+Because of the way that Profiles are configured, there is no workaround for Intuitive Shipping and no way to avoid the risk of calculation errors except to remove your additional custom profiles.

 That’s okay!
 Shipping Profiles were introduced to give Shopify merchants more flexibility and more customization with shipping rates.
-Thankfully, Intuitive Shipping is so powerful and robust that you can do everything Profiles was intended to do – and much more!
+Thankfully, Intuitive Shipping is so powerful and robust that you can do everything Profiles was intended to do with Scenarios – and much more!

 Intuitive Shipping Scenarios work similarly to Profiles but give you even greater control and flexibility.
 You can set up product-based rates that blend rates together when a customer orders multiple product types, or you can set up a dominant Scenario that overrides other Scenarios when a certain product is in the cart.
 You can even use Scenarios to create tiered shipping costs based on multiple cart scenarios.